Umesh92x/TimeSeriesTransformer/README.md

   1. How to use the Huggingface Transformer
   2. Use of Gluonts (a deep learning-based time series forecasting engine)
   3. Generate the predictions
-  4. And deep dive more in HuggingFace Transformers
+  4. And deep dive into HuggingFace Transformers

 💻 Hardware support: Might take longer for 8GM RAM systems.
 Suggest to move Google Colab